raspberrypilearning/sleep-tracker/en/step_3.md

 Your code should look like this:

-<div style="position:relative;height:calc(150px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/---codeembed#pub:_hmmgeHXfb5xH" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>
+<div style="position:relative;height:calc(175px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/---codeembed#pub:_hmmgeHXfb5xH" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

 ### Setting a new resting position after each movement

-Each time the micro:bit is rolled to a new resting position, you need to set the current position as the new resting position, so you can use it in our comparison.
+Each time the micro:bit is rolled to a new resting position, you need to set the current position as the new resting position, so you can use it in your comparison.

 --- task ---